Last Updated on March 25, 2025 by Rakibul Islam

-Your product catalog is growing in size, so is your traffic.
+Your product catalog is growing in size, and so is your traffic.
 You have modified your product experience and you’re attracting more website visitors by the day.
 Now you’re faced with the challenge of working with the various types of website visitors that come in as a result of big inventories.
-If you cater to both middle-aged women in the US, and teenagers in Japan, do you show them both a similar homepage?
+This is where Visitor Segmentation Personalization becomes essential.
+If you cater to both middle-aged women in the US and teenagers in Japan, do you show them both a similar homepage?
 Of course not.
 How do you now provide a unique experience to all these different users for their shopping intent?

 The solution lies in your question.
-You KNOW that you cater to different types of users.
+You know that you cater to different types of users.
 By monitoring and learning more about who they are, you can categorize the experience for users based on their broad interests.
 From this segmentation of traffic, you can develop various e-commerce experiences to suit various expectations and intents.
-This is called visitor or audience segmentation, and it is one of the first steps towards true user experience personalization.
+This is called Visitor Segmentation Personalization, and it is one of the first steps towards true user experience personalization.
 In this article, we’re going to discuss the exact parameters using which you can segment your website visitors and design your website for multiple audiences.

 1. Geolocation/ IP Address

-• Displaying products based on current weather of shoppers location.
+- Displaying products based on the current weather of shoppers’ locations.
 Take the example of the Burton store, which displays the relevant product and creative referencing to the users’ local weather.

 2. Demographics

-Various types of demographic information can be helpful in customizing experiences for user cohorts.
+Various types of demographic information can be helpful in customizing experiences for user cohorts through Visitor Segmentation Personalization.
 Here are a few demographics and examples:

-• Job Title/ Income: can be used to get an idea of the type of products and experienced users will be looking for.
+- Job Title/Income: This can be used to get an idea of the type of products and experienced users will be looking for.
 For example, stores like Amazon have charged users differently based on the estimation of their incomes and geographical location.

-These demographics, combined with research of shopping habits can be used to develop a method of segmenting in itself.
+These demographics, combined with research on shopping habits can be used to develop a method of segmenting in itself.
 Here’s an example of segmentation according to income, age, and shopping habits:

 3. Segmentation Based on Technology Used